ryanstraits/ryanstraits.github.io/_posts/2018-04-11-part-2-middling-age.md

 ---

-Next, we'll take a look at a Grown Up Soul.
+Next, we'll dive into just what a grown up soul might look like.
 It's kind of like an old soul, but cooler.

 ###### _Images not from my personal camera roll are provided by_ [_Unsplash_](http://www.unsplash.com)_._